cancel

 Connection

-Repository Name The name of the REPO (https://github.com/OWNER/REPO)
+Repository Name The name of the repository.
+For example, in https://github.com/octocat/Hello-World, the repository name is 'Hello-World'.

-Show only instance webhooks Show only webhooks that point to this instance true
+Show only instance webhooks When true, shows only webhooks that point to this instance. true

 Users Get By Username